NU-CUCIS/B5Net/README.md

 ## Funding Support

-This work was performed under the following financial assistance award 70NANB19H005 from the U.S. Department of Commerce, National Institute of Standards and Technology, as part of the Center for Hierarchical Materials Design (CHiMaD).
-Partial support is also acknowledged from DOE awards DE-SC0014330, DE-SC0019358, and DE-SC0021399.
+This work is supported in part by the following grants: National Institute of Standards and Technology (NIST) award 70NANB19H005; Predictive Science and Engineering Design Cluster (PS\&ED, Northwestern University); Department of Energy (DOE) awards DE-SC0019358, DE-SC0021399; NSF award CMMI-2053929, and Northwestern Center for Nanocombinatorics.